aaryaupadhya12/ScreenScriveVLM/README.md

 A ready-to-run script is available at [`src/Inference_trial/inference.py`](src/Inference_trial/inference.py).

-Fututure: Run 3-5 Epochs with 50% of the dataset for better results on better compute availability
+Future: Run 3-5 Epochs with 50% of the dataset for better results on better compute availability